daniel-wrench/space_stats/README.md

 1. Install Oracle VM VirtualBox and create a Linux VM with 20GB disk space.
 Also install Singularity according to the code provided [here](https://sylabs.io/guides/3.0/user-guide/installation.html). _At the point where installing dep for Go, this would not work, so I used the sudo command found [here](https://github.com/golang/dep/cmd/dep)_.
 2. Build a Singularity Tensorflow container in Linux on local computer.
 I had to do this using Linux on a Virtual Machine, following the instructions from [the documentation](https://vuw-research-computing.github.io/raapoi-docs/examples/#singularitytensorflow-example).
 It is a large file (1.2GB) that takes a few minutes to build.
 (There are more tips [here](https://clusterdeiguide.readthedocs.io/en/latest/SingularityExamples.html)
 3. Connect to the cluster with ssh username@clustername (raapoi.vuw.ac.nz). _This may require connecting to the VUW vpn (`vpn.wgtn.ac.nz`) through Cisco.
-The best interface on a Windows computer is MobaXTerm._
+The best interface on a Windows computer is MobaXTerm - if you are on Linux simply type sftp://username@raapoi.vuw.ac.nz into the Dolphin file explorer._
 4. Use `sftp` to copy across `tensor.sif`, as well as the `bin` and `galaxenv` repositories (these allow you to access a virtual environment).
 5. Use `lftp` to download NASA datasets from SPDF (`https://spdf.gsfc.nasa.gov/pub/data`) into the `data_raw` folder.